abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/aws/aws-loadbalancer.md

 ```

-The files `fullchain.pem` and `privkey.pem` are located inside the container.
+The `fullchain.pem` and `privkey.pem` files are stored inside the container at the following paths:

 ```
 Certificate is saved at: /etc/letsencrypt/live/hello.aws.pepins.net/fullchain.pem Key is saved at:         /etc/letsencrypt/live/hello.aws.pepins.net/privkey.pem
 ```

-We export the files and create a new secrets.
+Export the certificate files and create a new Kubernetes secret:

 ```